 There are quite a few celebrity guests, like Donny Tourette, Dappy and Preston, remembered more for their NMTB appearances than anything else they've done in their careers.

-"Funny Aneurysm" Moment: Following Amy Winehouse's recent death at 27, her appearance in series 19 episode 4 has become this.
+"Funny Aneurysm" Moment: Following Amy Winehouse's death at 27, her appearance in series 19 episode 4 has become this.

 In the same vein, Mark Ronson's appearance wasn't much better, given how about a third of the jokes were about Amy dying in a ditch.